 The Orange County Asian and Pacific Islander Community Alliance (OCAPICA) is dedicated to enhancing the health, and social and economic well-being of underserved communities in Orange County, California.
 Established in 1997, OCAPICA serves more than 40,000 community members a year through programs in health, mental health, education, youth development, workforce development, and civic engagement.
-OCAPICA has more than 100 staff that speak 26 languages including ASL. www.ocapica.org
+OCAPICA has more than 100 staff that speak 26 languages including ASL.
+To learn more about OCAPICA, visit www.ocapica.org.